 Enlarged lymph nodes are biopsied.
 If a node is palpable, no imaging is required initially, although CT or ultrasonography may be needed to properly plan subsequent tests.

-If the lesion is easily palpable, an excisional biopsy is preferred.
+If the lesion is easily palpable, an open biopsy is preferred.
 If the lesion is in the lung or abdomen, a core needle biopsy (18- to 20-gauge needle) done using CT or ultrasound guidance can often obtain an adequate specimen for diagnosis.
 A fine needle biopsy (percutaneous or bronchoscopic) frequently will not produce adequate tissue, especially for initial diagnosis; core biopsy is preferred if deemed safe.

 Histologic criteria on biopsy include destruction of normal lymph node architecture and invasion of the capsule and adjacent fat by characteristic neoplastic cells.
 Immunophenotyping studies to determine the cell of origin are of great value in identifying specific subtypes and helping define prognosis and management; these studies also can be done on peripheral cells if they are present, but typically these stains are applied to formalin-fixed, paraffin-embedded tissue.
 Demonstration of the leukocyte common antigen CD45 by immunoperoxidase rules out metastatic cancer, which is often in the differential diagnosis of “undifferentiated” cancers.
 The test for leukocyte common antigen, most surface marker studies, and gene rearrangement (to document B-cell or T-cell clonality) can be done on fixed tissues.
 Cytogenetics and flow cytometry require fresh tissue.